-The results indicate that larger values of $\epsilon$ allow the construction of more massive stellar configurations.
+These results indicate that larger values of $\epsilon$ allow the construction of more massive stellar configurations.
 In particular, pulsars with masses above $2~M_\odot$ require $\epsilon \gtrsim 0.2$ for the specific parameter set used in this analysis.
 For different values of $\beta_1$, the required decoupling parameter to match the observed mass-radius data shifts accordingly.
 Nevertheless, the qualitative trend remains consistent i.e, stronger coupling supports heavier stars.
 Table~\ref{tab:pulsar_eps_compare} offers an exploratory assessment of how varying $\epsilon$ tunes the predicted radii while keeping $K$, $\beta_1$, and $\beta_2$ fixed.

 A comparative data set in GR and $f(Q)$ gravity is presented in Table~\ref{tab:pulsar_eps_compare}.
-We note that in presence of the additional source, a linear $f(Q)$ gravity with $\beta_1 < 1$ predicts systematically larger mass and radii than in GR.
-For relatively lighter pulsars such as PSR~J0437$-$4715, the observed mass band is better reproduced within pure linear $f(Q)$ gravity ($\beta_1=0.8$) without requiring strong geometric deformation.
+We note that in the presence of the additional source, a linear $f(Q)$ gravity with $\beta_1 < 1$ predicts systematically larger mass and radii than in GR.
+For relatively lighter pulsars such as PSR~$J0437-4715$, the observed mass band is better reproduced within pure linear $f(Q)$ gravity ($\beta_1=0.8$) without requiring strong geometric deformation.
 In contrast, heavier pulsars like PSR $J0740-6620$ require the combined effect of matter-sector rescaling and significant geometric deformation ($\epsilon$=1).
-For very massive objects such as PSR~J0952$-$0607 and candidates in the neutron star-black hole mass-gap region, GR fails to accommodate the observed mass range within our chosen parameter domain, even under stronger decoupling.
+For very massive objects such as PSR~$J0952-0607$ and candidates in the neutron star-black hole mass-gap region, GR fails to accommodate the observed mass range within our chosen parameter domain, even under stronger decoupling.
 These objects, however, are supported in linear $f(Q)$ gravity with the same EOS stiffness (fixed $\epsilon$) as in GR, owing to the independent matter-sector rescaling governed by $\beta_1$.
 This demonstrates that linear $f(Q)$ gravity does not merely replicate GR solutions but enlarges the admissible stellar mass window through a controlled coupling-driven shift, while gravitational decoupling independently regulates the geometric deformation and effective stiffness.

 Our investigation demonstrates that linear $f(Q)$ gravity produces a controlled coupling-driven shift of the mass-radius sequence at fixed geometry, while gravitational decoupling independently modifies geometric compactness.
-The two effects are structurally distinct and not reducible to a single deformation parameter.
+The two effects are structurally distinct and cannot be reduced to a single deformation parameter.